-Tempeh is fermented whole soybeans which makes it a great source of protein, dietary fiber and vitamins.
-It's not sexy to look at all covered in mold but it has a nice mild nutty flavor to it.
+Tempeh is fermented whole soybeans, making it a great source of protein, dietary fiber, and vitamins.
+It's not sexy to look at all covered in mold, but it has a nice mild nutty flavor.

-The soybeans need to soak at least 12 hours.
-This batch (two cups) was soaked overnight for about 14 hour.
-After soaking the "fun" part begins.
+The soybeans need to soak for at least 12 hours.
+This batch (two cups) was soaked overnight for about 14 hours.
+After soaking, the "fun" part begins.
 We need to remove most of the skins.
-It's not fun and during this step just buying it sounds like a good idea.
-Just keep in mind that when you make it it does taste better.
+It's not fun, and during this step, just buying it sounds like a good idea.
+Just keep in mind that when you make it, it does taste better.

-Drain the soybeans, let them cool and let them air dry as best you as best you can.
-After they are cool and dry add two Tablespoons of vinegar.
-Mix this up so the surface of all of the beans is covered with a little vinegar.
+Drain the soybeans, let them cool and let them air dry as best you can.
+After they are cool and dry, add two Tablespoons of vinegar.
+Mix this up, so the surface of all of the beans is covered with a little vinegar.

-After the bag has been sealed approximately every one inch poke a hole in the bag.
+After the bag has been sealed, approximately every one inch pokes a hole in the bag.

-The optimum tempature range to get your culture going is 85 to 91F.
+The optimum temperature range to get your culture going is 85 to 91F.
 I used a bread proofing box set to 88F for the first 24 hours.
-The bag of beans was placed on a plate to maintain its shape. the setting to 80F.
+The bag of beans was placed on a plate to maintain its shape—the setting to 80F.

-After 24 hours the setting was lowered to 80F.
-At this time the beans should be generating some heat.
-But it's winter time so I left them in the box at a lower temp to speed up the process.
-In warmer months I just turn it off.
+After 24 hours, the setting was lowered to 80F.
+At this time, the beans should be generating some heat.
+But it's wintertime, so I left them in the box at a lower temp to speed up the process.
+In warmer months, I turn it off.